pragya9111/Comcares-website/README.md

 - Used **Material UI**'s Switch component for the toggle.
 - Integrated **react-icons** for theme-related icons.
 - Tailwind CSS classes are dynamically applied based on the selected theme.
+- The main app background uses `bg-slate-950` for dark mode compatibility.

+## Layout and Structure

+- The project features a **responsive layout** with a reusable `Header` and `Footer` component for consistent navigation and branding across all pages.
+- The layout is designed to be compatible with both light and dark themes, and works seamlessly with the main app background (`bg-slate-950`).

+## Custom UI Components

+- Developed custom UI components in `src/components/ui/`:
+  - **Button**: Theme-aware, supports `primary`, `secondary`, and `outline` variants.
+  - **Input**: Custom styled input field, consistent with the app's theme and design.
+  - **Textarea**: Custom styled textarea, theme-aware and accessible.
+- All UI components are built using Material UI and styled for both light and dark modes.

+## Contact Us Page

+- Implemented a **Contact Us** page that utilizes the custom `Input`, `Textarea`, and `Button` components.
+- The page is fully responsive and styled to match the overall theme.
+- Includes form validation and user feedback for a better user experience.

 ## Folder Structure